 Treatment: Lung Training

 Pulmonary rehabilitation classes teach people ways to keep up with their daily activities without as much shortness of breath.
 Specific exercises help to build muscle strength, including the muscles used in breathing.
-You also will learn to manage stress and control your breathing.
+You also will learn to manage stress and control breathing.

 Breathing Better With COPD